Kredeum/AutoSwarm/README.md

 ## Aknowledgement

 - [Swarm](https://www.ethswarm.org) is a decentralized file storage protocol.
-Incentivized via the dedicated Bzz token available on the Ethereum network, and SmartContracts on the Gnosis chain
+Incentivized via the dedicated BZZ token available on the Ethereum network, and SmartContracts on the Gnosis chain
 - AutoSwarm PoC is a project funded via a [Grant](https://www.ethswarm.org/grants) of the [Swarm Association](https://www.ethswarm.org)
 - AutoSwarm is a projet developped by the [Kredeum](https://www.kredeum.com) company, that also develops the [Kredeum NFT Factory](https://github.com/Kredeum/kredeum): that includes :